Genetic Ancestry Portraits

 The Genographic Project was one of the first direct-to-consumer DNA companies.
 Unlike its competitors, it was a global, interdisciplinary project with two components; field research and public participation.

-1) Scientists collected DNA from indigenous people from around the world that revealed never-seen-before patterns of human migration.
-The patterns were formed by mutations — genetic variants scientists identified as ancestry information markers (AIMs).
-As people traveled great distances over many generations, the markers become visible as paths on the world map.
+1) Scientists collected DNA from Indigenous people around the world, revealing never-before-seen patterns of human migration.
+The patterns were formed by mutations—genetic variants scientists identified as ancestry information markers (AIMs).
+As people traveled great distances over many generations, the markers became visible as paths on the world map.
 Check out my video about genetic ancestry.

 2) Participation from over 500,000 people also changed the genomic research landscape.
 Access to a large cohort of genomic data contributed to new scientific knowledge.
 After all, we all hold genomic information essential for biomedical science to advance.
 Launched in 2005, the public involvement in the project ended in 2019.